jingyaogong/minimind/README_en.md

 * `sft_2048.jsonl` --Integrated from Qwen2.5 distilled data, maximum character length per entry is 2048 (therefore set max_seq_len=2048 when training)
 * `sft_512.jsonl` --Integrated from JiangShu SFT data, maximum character length per entry is 512 (therefore set max_seq_len=512 when training)
 * `sft_mini_512.jsonl`✨ --Minimal integration from JiangShu SFT data + Qwen2.5 distilled data (for quick training of Zero models), maximum character length per entry is 512 (therefore set max_seq_len=512 when training)
-* `tokenizer_train.jsonl` --All from the `JiangShu large model dataset`, this part of data is relatively secondary.
+* `pretrain_hq.jsonl` --All from the `JiangShu large model dataset`, this part of data is relatively secondary.
 (Not recommended to retrain tokenizer yourself, see reasons above) You can freely choose datasets if you want to train tokenizer yourself.

 </details>